damianhakert/damianhakert.github.io/source/handbook/workflow/index.html.md

 ## TL;DR

 Start working on an issue you’re assigned to.
-If you’re not assigned to any issue, find the issue with the highest priority in [direct link]() you can work on, by relevant label.
+If you’re not assigned to any issue, find the issue with the highest priority you can work on, by relevant label.

+_**Note:** most of the document below assumes priority labels are live on GitLab.com at the time of writing this is not the case yet_

 If you need to schedule something or prioritize it, apply the appropriate labels.
 See below for details.